 Finally, the report also says that the BBVA app offers a smart search engine, and is one of the banks that provide a persistent icon to reach help and FAQs that are tailored to the task, as well as a way to reach human help if required.

 Garanti Bank is also a leader in mobile banking

-Garanti, the Turkish bank where BBVA has a stake of 49.85%, is also featured among the leaders.
+Garanti, the Turkish bank where BBVA has a stake of 49.85%, tooks the second spot in global mobile banking, according to Forrester Research.
 The Turkish bank is effective across the board, standing out in particular in money movement.
 The bank lets customers perform a wide range of money transfers and payments.
 In addition, most of these transactions can be carried out using the app’s virtual voice-activated assistant, UGI (formerly known as MIA).